Ouranosinc/Magpie/docs/configuration.rst

 This configuration file allows automatically registering service definitions in `Magpie` at startup.
 When the application starts, it will look for corresponding services and add them to the database as required.
 It will also look for mismatches between the service name and URL with the corresponding entry in the database to update it to the desired URL.
-See ``MAGPIE_PROVIDERS_CONFIG_PATH`` below to setup alternate references to this configuration file.
+See ``MAGPIE_PROVIDERS_CONFIG_PATH`` below to setup alternate references to this type of configuration.
 Please refer to the heading of sample file `providers.cfg`_ for specific format and parameter details.

 File: permissions.cfg